Zakichanu/LC-Server/README.md

 ```

   For further parameters, check the [`config`](./test/config.js) content.
 It is also possible to use environment variables as defined in the [`config`](./test/config.js) file

 * Start a server containing the configured admin user in the database
 * If you have not done it yet, run the command `npm run test:createContext`
 * Run the command `npm run test`

 ### Docker Mode

 Depending on the need it is possible to start different docker containers.

 Each following command has to be executed in folder [docker](./docker).

 #### Minimal local environment

 It consist in starting a pre configured empty mongo database plus a mail service and mongo express.
 To start it, execute command:

 ```bash
 make local-env
 ```

 To stop it, execute command:

 ```bash
 make clean-local-env-containers
 ```

 The mongo database folder will be kept along multiple restarts.
 To remove it:

 ```bash
 make clean-mongo-data
 ```

 Due to fixed replica set configuration, the database hostname has to be referenced in the host machine to be accessible.
 To enable it, as admin, add the entry `ev_mongo 127.0.0.1` in `/private/etc/hosts` for MacOSX or in `C:\Windows\System32\Drivers\etc\hosts` for Windows.

 The database is then accessible using the credential `evse-admin/evse-admin-pwd`.
-The default login/password on the master tenant is super.admin@ev.com/Super.admin00.
-The default login/password on the SLF tenant is slf.admin@ev.com/Slf.admin00.
+The default login/password on the master tenant is <super.admin@ev.com>/Super.admin00.
+The default login/password on the SLF tenant is <slf.admin@ev.com>/Slf.admin00.

-#### ev-server
+#### LC-Server

 In case of UI development or test purpose, the server has been containerized.
 To start it, execute command:

 ```bash
 make server
 ```

 In order to rebuild the image in case of changes:

 ```bash
 make server-force
 ```

 To stop it, execute command:

 ```bash
 make clean-server-container
 ```

 #### mongo express

 If needed, it is possible to start or stop a [mongo express](https://github.com/mongo-express/mongo-express) instance auto connected to mongodb independently.
 To start it, execute command:

 ```bash
 make mongo-express
 ```

 To stop it, execute command:

 ```bash
 make clean-mongo-express-container
 ```

 #### All in one

 It is possible to build and start all containers in one command:

 ```bash
 make
 ```

 Or without the optional git submodules:

 ```bash
 make SUBMODULES_INIT=false
 ```

 That Makefile option works for all targets.

 ## Architecture

 ### TAM Model

 ![TAM Model](./tam-model.png)

 ## License